crystal-community/cr-i18n/README.md

 ```
 > cat labels/root.yml
 label: this is the fallback label, in case there's not a language or locale version of this.
+plural_label:
+  one: label representing a singular thing
+  other: label representing multiple things
 section:
   other_label: this is a nested label
   yet_another_label: labels can be grouped this way

 > cat labels/en/en.yml
 label: this is the english version of the label
+plural_label:
+  one: a single english thing
+  other: multiple english things

 > cat labels/en/us/us.yml
 label: this is the american english version of the label
+plural_label:
+  one: a single american thing
+  other: multiple american things
 ```

 NOTE: File names don't matter, nor do all labels need to be in the same file. _All label files in the same directory will be read and combined for that language and locale_.
 Directory names